JohnEsleyer/filipino-fake-news-classifier-web-app/README.md

-# Filipino Fake News Classifier App
+# Filipino Fake News Detector App
 A web application that classifies Filipino texts for fake news content.

 Note: This repository does not include the ML model because of Github's file size limit restrictions.